Skip to content

 We’ll also need details of:

-- The year it was manufactured (we can compare quotes for any bike manufactured during or after 1970)
+• The year it was manufactured (we can compare motorcycle insurance quotes for any bike manufactured from 1970 onwards)

 Why compare bike insurance quotes with Compare the Market?

-There were around 1.34 million motorcycles registered in Great Britain at the end of 2022.
+There were around 1.37 million motorcycles registered in the UK in 2024.
 If yours is one of them, finding affordable insurance will be among your top priorities.
 Just like car insurance, motorbike insurance is a legal requirement.

 Whether you’re buying your first motorcycle or upgrading to your dream machine, comparing motorcycle insurance quotes could help you save money.